The benefits of training Muay Thai are vast. I will focus on describing those that I have found most, well, beneficial.

-When you train hard and push through a tiredness and a pain on a regular basis and then you can see fruits of your work will be a great and rewarding moment in your life.
+When you train hard and push through the tiredness and pain on a regular basis and then you can see the fruits of your work will be a great and rewarding moment in your life.

 "If you always put a limit on everything you do, physical or anything else.
 It will spread into your work and into your life.
 There are no limits.
 There are only plateaus, and you must not stay there, you must go beyond them."
 Bruce Lee